Posted: 7/21/22 | July 21st, 2022

 - LUXURY: Sophy Hyde Park — Smart, art-filled Sophy offers large, modern, and colorful rooms that have hardwood floors, love seats, ottomans, charging stations, blackout drapes, and 55-inch flatscreen TVs.

-Where to Stay for Foodies and Culture Lovers: Pilsen and Chinatown
+Where to Stay for Foodies: Pilsen and Chinatown

 Part of Chicago’s Lower West Side, Pilsen got its name from Czech immigrants who named it after the famous beer-brewing Bohemian town of Plzen.
 Today, this vibrant neighborhood is largely a Hispanic enclave with a large artistic bent.
 Sitting next to incredible Mexican restaurants are art galleries and funky boutiques (though accommodation is surprisingly limited).